Feel grounded mentally and emotionally

 Mining: Agates are the primary product of mines located around the world.
 Typically Agates are found in their primary deposits and still have their original relationship with the host rock.
 Agates are usually ball or almond-shaped nodules ranging in size from a fraction of an inch to several yards in diameter.
 If the Agate fills the entire hollow space left by the gas bubble, it is called an Agate Almond.
 If a hollow remains in the center, it is called an Agate Geode.

 Enhancements: Agates are porous and have been dyed bright colors since the Roman Era.
 As a general rule, the more vivid the coloring, the more likely that it has been dyed.
 This is particularly true if the color is vivid while the price is cheap!
-With most Agates there will be “hard” spots that are bright white which won’t take dye, while other areas are “soft” whi, ch take dye easily.
+Most dyed Agates have both bright white “hard” areas which won’t accept dye, and “soft” areas which take dye easily.
 Currently most of the dyed Agates on the market are actually pale gray and white Agates from Brazil.
-They are dyed vivid colors like hot pink, deep purple, turquoise green or bright blue.
-Gray Agates themselves are fully natural, enhanced only by tumbling, cutting and polishing.
+They are dyed vivid colors like hot pink, deep purple, turquoise green, or bright blue.
+Gray Agates themselves are fully natural, enhanced only by tumbling, cutting, and polishing.

 Synonyms: Grey Agate, Gray Chalcedony, Grey Chalcedony